junxit/us-congress-bills-115/metadata.md

 - 2018-03-19 — Placed on the Union Calendar, Calendar No. 463.
 - 2018-03-19 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-607.
 - 2018-03-19 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-607.
+- 2018-03-20 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.